The 15 Warning Signs of Diabetes

 - Urinary tract infections,

-- yeast and fungal infections (in the genital region, between fingers and toes, armpits, nailbeds),
+- yeast and fungal infections (in the genital region, between fingers and toes, armpits, and nailbeds),

 The Reason: Excess blood sugar makes an ideal environment for bacteria, fungi, and yeast to thrive causing many infections all over your body.